 Shankar lives in a remote village in rural India with his mother and sister, Manju, and drives a horse-carriage for a living.
 The main employer in the region is a kind-hearted businessman Maganlal.
 When Maganlal announces that he would like to undertake a religious pilgrimage, his son, Kundan, takes over and wants to cut back on labor and mechanize the business - thus leading to loss in jobs.
 He also introduces a bus thus taking away business from the horse-carriage drivers.
 This angers the community and they ask Kundan to reconsider, and he flats refuses - but agrees to withdraw the bus provided Shankar races it with his horse-carriage.
 Watch the action unfold as Shankar unites a divided village, and how he sets about to keep his faith in winning this race between man and machine.

 Did You Know?

-Sung by Asha Bhosle
+Sung by Mohammad Rafi

-and Mohammad Rafi See more
+, Balbir and chorus See more